SIakovlev/CarND_Term1_P2/writeup_template.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-* Data augmentation was done at each epoch.
-The idea
 * Optimiser type: [Adam Optimiser]() - in [CS231n](http://cs231n.github.io/neural-networks-3/) Adam is suggested as a default algorithm to use for majority of applications.
 In the original [paper](https://arxiv.org/abs/1412.6980) it shows the best performance for MNIST dataset.
-* Batch size: 128 - I left a default value as it worked good for me.
+* Batch size: 128 - I left default value as it worked good for me.
 Number of epochs: 100 - after about 100 epochs I didn't see any noticeable improvements.

+* Data augmentation is done at each epoch.
+The function `set_augment(X)` randomly chooses the method for image augmentation.
+Therefore, each augmentation is random, which allows to avoid overfitting and keep the augmented part of training dataset constantly changing.
+As result, it forces a neural network to generalise.
+The disadvantage of this method is that for large datasets it might be very demanding to memory.
+The augmentation scheme is the following:
+    * 0 - 30 epochs: training dataset is changing
+    * 30 - 60 epochs: training dataset is changing
+    * 60 - 100 epochs: training dataset is constant
 * Learning rate.
-I reduced learning rate with the number of epochs in the following way:
+The learning rate is reduced with the number of epochs:
     * 0 - 30 epochs: 0.001
     * 30 - 60 epochs: 0.0001
     * 60 - 100 epochs: 0.00001

   The idea behind it is to switch to a lower learning rate when training process achieves plateau.
-By doing so it should help with improving training accuracy.
+By doing so it helps with improving training accuracy.
+The `Traffic_Sign_Classifier.ipynb` file contains training information at each epoch and it is noticeable that after lowering training rate, the accuracy on training set grows monotonically.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.